cam99p/loopmania/assumptions.md

 - There is a 2% chance for gold and health potions to spawn on path tiles

 - Health potions like other misc items have a 10% of spawning upon defeating an enemy, instead of the forementioned 20%

+- Cannot purchase items from shop if inventory is full